-In the following guest post, Sarah Abrams, Head of Claims Baleen Specialty, a division of Bowhead Specialty, explores the extent to which underwriting risks and even claims exposures can arise when a company founder or former executive publicly criticizes his or her former company.
-I would like to thank Sarah for allowing me to publish her article at a guest post on this site.
-Here is Sarah’s article.Continue Reading Guest Post: Founder Fights
+Those who pay attention to these kinds of things may have noted that in recent weeks there has been a rash of pump-and-dump scheme securities class action lawsuit filings.
+In the following guest post, Sarah Abrams, Head of Claims Baleen Specialty, a division of Bowhead Specialty, takes a look at these recent cases and identifies several key features the lawsuits have in common.
+I would like to thank Sarah for allowing me to publish her article as a guest post on this site.
+Here is Sarah’s article.Continue Reading Guest Post: Low-Float IPOs and Pump-And-Dump Risk

 Regular readers of this site know that one of the continuing D&O litigation trends over the last several years has been the incidence of securities class action lawsuits and other litigation arising out of cybersecurity incidents at the defendant company.
 While in many instances these suits have not fared particularly well, plaintiffs’ lawyers have nevertheless continued to file the suits.
 In the latest suit filing of this type, on May 20, 2022, a plaintiff shareholder filed a securities suit against the cybersecurity firm Octa, Inc., relating to the decline in the company’s share price following revelations of a data breach at the firm.
 Although in many ways this latest suit is similar to previously filed cybersecurity-related securities suits, there are certain distinct aspect of the suit that make it noteworthy, as discussed below.
 A copy of the May 20, 2022 complaint in the new lawsuit can be found